Did you know the domain of a candidate’s email address (Gmail, Yahoo, AOL, etc) has more relevance to job performance¹ than where they went to school?

 This is key.
 If you’ve followed the previous steps, you should have a good idea of who you want to hire by the time you arrive on campus.

-When you see students ahead of time via video interview, you can use the career fair to meet them in person and close them while your competition meets them for the first time.
+When you see students ahead of time via video interviews, you can use the career fair to meet them in person and close them while your competition meets them for the first time.

 You should also: